DrRebeccaHarris/drrebeccaharris.github.io/_pages/publications.md

 ## Under Review and Preprints

 **Harris, R. J.**, Morgan, S. A., & Channon, A. A. (2026). *Beyond the household: Ecological risk factors for childhood exposure to domestic violence and abuse across low- and middle-income countries*.
-Under review.

 **Harris, R. J.**, Butcher, K., Porter, K., Weir, L., Parkes, J., & Morgan, S. A. (2026). *Measuring change in psychologist-led stalking interventions (PLSI): The Hampshire and Isle of Wight Multi-Agency Stalking Partnership measurement framework*.
 Preprint. https://doi.org/10.2139/ssrn.6478140